What Is IRS Form 8938?

 - Married individuals filing separately and residing outside the United States and satisfying either the bona fide resident or physical presence tests are required to file Form 8938 if the market value of their foreign financial assets is greater than $200,000 on last day of the year or greater than $300,000 at any time during the year.

 Form 8938 spells out all the information that must be reported to the IRS.
-It consists of five parts:
+It consists of six parts:

 - Part I is for financial accounts, such as a deposit or custodial account with a financial institution.